willowisp01/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple students added to `persons` list.

    1. Test case: `group gp/Group 10 id/A0123458X`<br>
       Expected: Student with id: A0123458X now has group: Group 10.
 Status message shown.
-Timestamp in the status bar is updated.

    1. Test case: `group gp/Group 10 id/A0123458X id/A0123456U`<br>
       Expected: Student with id: A0123458X and student with id: A0123456U now have group: Group 10.
 Status message shown.
-Timestamp in the status bar is updated.

    1. Test case: `group gp/Group 10 gp/Group 11 id/A0123458X`<br>
       Expected: Student with id: A0123458X now has groups: Group 10, Group 11.
 Status message shown.
-Timestamp in the status bar is updated.

    1. Test case: `group gp/ id/A0123458X`<br>
       Expected: Student with id: A0123458X now has no group.
 Status message shown.
-Timestamp in the status bar is updated.

    1. Test case: `group gp/Group 10 id/A0123458X id/A0000000B`<br>
       Expected: No student with id: A0000000B exists.
 Group command aborted.
 Error details shown in the status message.
 Status bar remains the same.